Browser Isolation - Configuring Policies

 1. Log in to the Mimecast Administration Console.

-2. Select the Policies | Browser Isolation menu item.
+2. Navigate to Policies | Browser Isolation.

 3. Click on the Policy to be changed.

-4. Click on the Edit button.
+4. Click on Edit.

 5. Change the policy as required.

-6. Click on the Save and Close button.
+6. Click on Save and Close.

 Deleting a Browser Isolation Policy

-You cannot delete the default browser isolation policy.
+You cannot delete the default Browser Isolation policy.

 1. Log in to the Mimecast Administration Console.

-2. Select the Policies | Browser Isolation menu item.
+2. Navigate to Policies | Browser Isolation.

 3. Click on the Policy to be deleted.

-4. Click on the Delete button.
+4. Click on Delete.

 See Also...